 The Palmer Bar

 The Palmer Bar at Glenlo Abbey, situated just off the Ffrench Room offers guests a quiet retreat with views overlooking the terrace and 18th Century Abbey.

 The Palmer Bar is so called after the Palmer Family who purchased Glenlo Abbey in 1897.

 Enjoy a pre-dinner drink or choose from our Champagne selection.
-Take a seat by the bar and choose from our extensive cocktail list of cocktails, whilst enjoying a cocktail demonstration.
-Pre - booking is necessary.
+Take a seat by the bar and choose from our extensive cocktail list.

 We offer Whiskey Tasting, where our in house whiskey connoisseur will take you on a journey through the history of whiskey in Ireland and sample some of Irelands top whiskeys.
 Pre-booking is necessary.

 Classic Whiskey Tasting: €55 per person.